 One section of our policy wording we have been working hard to improve is bicycle valuation.

-Our aim with Yellow Jersey Cycle Insurance is to make our policy as transparent and free from jargon as possible.
+Our aim with Yellow Jersey is to make our bicycle insurance policy as transparent and free from jargon as possible.
 We are always trying to improve our customer experience, so you can ride with confidence that you are fully covered.

 Few of us ride bikes exactly as they come ‘off the shelf’.
 Many will upgrade parts like race wheels, some of us like to build our bikes up from parts.
 The intention here is to outline exactly how we handle bicycle valuation.

 For most of our customers, the value of your bicycle is the price you paid for it, whether new or second hand.

 It is standard practice among our competitors to reduce the value of the bicycle once it is over three years old.
 We felt this didn’t reasonably consider the cost of replacement, and was not in the best interest of our customers.
 As a result, we removed this restriction not long after launching.
 The price you paid for your bike is the price we will insure it for.

 There are two exceptions to this, designed to offer more flexibility and fairness to our customers, in line with our ‘common sense’ approach to insurance.
 Vintage or antique bikes may well have increased in value since they were purchased.
 These bicycles will need to be valued by somebody we can agree as suitably qualified, such as a specialist retailer, and the valuation must have been made in the last three years.

 Bicycles bought new but with a significant discount can be insured at their replacement value.
 This means a bicycle bought at the end of the season for a third off can be insured for the full price.
 This is to ensure in the event of loss or damage, a true equivalent can be found when the same bicycle with the same discount is unobtainable.